AtishAmrit86/GradleTestFramework/Readme.md

 	1. Navigate to the folder location on your system and open it
 	2. Open the folder target >> site >> serenity
-	3. In the serenity folder look for "index.html" file and open it with any browse
+	3. In the serenity folder look for "index.html" file and open it with any browser